pococms/website/docs/front-matter.md

-This page would have its `keywords` [metatag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name) set to `Static generator overview` and the page generated would read as shown beloe in a web browser:
+This page would have its `keywords` [metatag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name) set to `Static generator overview` and the page generated would read as shown below in a web browser:

 ```